weiyao1996/ScRoadExtractor/README.md

 ## Citation
 If you find our work useful in your research, please cite:
 `Yao Wei, and Shunping Ji.
 Scribble-based Weakly Supervised Deep Learning for Road Surface Extraction from Remote Sensing Images.
 IEEE Transactions on Geoscience and Remote Sensing 2021.`

-## Feedback
-For questions and comments, feel free to create issues or contact Yao（email: yao.wei@utwente.nl)

-## Citation
-If you find our work useful in your research, please cite:
-`Yao Wei, George Vosselman and Michael Ying Yang.
-Flow-based GAN for 3D Point Cloud Generation from a Single Image.
-33rd British Machine Vision Conference 2022.`